What is a firewall? Definition and explanation

 Evolving threats continue to demand more intense solutions, and next-generation firewalls stay on top of this issue by combining the features of a traditional firewall with network intrusion prevention systems.

-Threat-specific next-generation firewalls are designed to examine and identify specific dangers, such as advanced malware, at a more granular level.
-More frequently used by businesses and sophisticated networks, they provide a holistic solution to filtering out dangers.
+Threat-specific next-generation firewalls are designed to examine and identify specific threats, such as advanced malware, at a more granular level.
+More frequently used by businesses and sophisticated networks, they provide a holistic solution to filtering out threats.

 As implied by the name, hybrid firewalls use two or more firewall types in a single private network.

-In practice, a firewall has been a topic of both praise and controversy due to its real-world applications.
-While there is a decorated history of firewall accomplishments, this security type must be implemented correctly to avoid exploits.
+In practice, the real-world applications of firewalls have attracted both praise and controversy.
+While there is a long history of firewall achievements, this security type must be implemented correctly to avoid exploits.
 Additionally, firewalls have been known to be used in ethically questionable ways.

 Great Firewall of China, internet censorship

-Since 1998, China has had internal firewall frameworks in place to create its carefully monitored intranet.
+Since around 2000, China has had internal firewall frameworks in place to create its carefully monitored intranet.
 By nature, firewalls allow for the creation of a customized version of the global internet within a nation.
-They accomplish this by preventing select services and info from being used or accessed within this national intranet.
+They accomplish this by preventing select services and information from being used or accessed within this national intranet.

 National surveillance and censorship allow for the ongoing suppression of free speech while maintaining its government's image.
 Furthermore, China's firewall allows its government to limit internet services to local companies.
 This makes control over things like search engines and email services much easier to regulate in favor of the government's goals.